steverusso/bigtech.fail/website/content/events/facebook-twitter-suppress-nypost-hunter-expose/index.md

 > docs, Panama Papers, our Brazil Archive — would be banned.
 >
 > -- Glenn Greenwald (@ggreenwald) [15 Oct 2020](https://archive.is/fWjlW)

+As for The Post's account, they refused to delete the tweet in question in order to have their account unfrozen, and Twitter refused to unfreeze the account until the tweet was deleted.
+This stalemate lasted until Twitter finally caved 16 days later and reinstated The Post's account.